chuyuan7826/My-Bioinformatics-Journey/Yeast-Alignment/01-Yeast-Alignment.md

 ```
 For convenience, we will choose a web tool.
 Go to [g:Profiler](https://biit.cs.ut.ee/gprofiler/gost).
 Copy and paste the list we just obtained, choose organism (Saccharomyces cerevisiae), and click 'Run query'.
 ![GO term analysis](gProfiler_scerevisiae_2025-11-07_12-26-56.png)
-It seems that it doesn't show much biological significance, which is exprected, since we are using simulation data.
+It seems that it doesn't show much biological significance, which is expected, since we are using simulation data.

 ## 13. 🎉 Congratulations 🎉
 Explore anything you like.